cdktf/cdktf-provider-cloudflare/docs/dnsFirewall.go.md

 - *Type:* *f64

-Negative DNS cache TTL This setting controls how long DNS Firewall should cache negative responses (e.g., NXDOMAIN) from the upstream servers.
+This setting controls how long DNS Firewall should cache negative responses (e.g., NXDOMAIN) from the upstream servers.

+This setting does not affect the TTL value in the DNS response Cloudflare returns to clients.
+Cloudflare will always forward the TTL value received from upstream nameservers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/dns_firewall#negative_cache_ttl DnsFirewall#negative_cache_ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/dns_firewall#negative_cache_ttl DnsFirewall#negative_cache_ttl}

 ---